Bangladesh Krishak League: History

 Juned Ahmed, assistant publicity secretary of Sunamganj District unit of Krishak League was killed by criminals on 2 September 2017.
 On 14 January 2014, Badiuzzaman Badsha, vice-president of Krishak League was expelled for contesting the 10th Bangladesh general election as an independent candidate from Sherpur-2 against Matia Chowdhury.
 He lost the election to Matia Chowdhury who was the Bangladesh Awami League candidate.
-Farroque Alam Sarker, Vice President of the Krishak League joined Bangladesh Nationalist Party on 14 November 2018 before the 11th General Election of Bangladesh.
+Farroque Alam Sarker, vice president of the Krishak League joined Bangladesh Nationalist Party on 14 November 2018 before the 11th general election of Bangladesh.

+On 12 May 2025, The government of Bangladesh banned all activities of the Awami League and its affiliated organisations under the Anti-Terrorism Act.